Episodes

 John Goodman - Sexy Boomer Show's 100th Guest

 Phil and Ted celebrate their 100th episode with special guest actor John Goodman, who was also the first Sexy Boomer Show guest.
 They discuss their 30-year friendships and John's amazing career, from working with the Coen Brothers to hosting SNL 13 times.
-John's had a busy few years, working double duty on the TV shows The Righteous Gemstones and The Conners , all while losing his home in the LA wildfires.
+John's had a busy few years, working double duty on the TV shows The Righteous Gemstones and The Conners, all while losing his home in the LA wildfires.
 He's now peacefully living where he doesn't have to lock his doors.
-John gets candid about...
+John gets candid abou...

 91